iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 "Associative memories" or "associative arrays" in Python are implemented as ==dictionaries==.

-Which types of keys can be used in dictionaries?
+Which types of keys (general type) can be used in dictionaries?
 &#10;
 Dictionaries are indexed by keys which can be any immutable type and unique (within one dictionary).
 Tuples can be used as keys if they contain only strings, numbers, or tuples; if a tuple contains any mutable object either directly or indirectly, it cannot be used as a key.
-You can't use lists as keys, since lists can be modified in place using index assignments, slice assignments, or methods like `list.append` and `list.extend`.
+You can't use lists as keys, since lists can be modified in place using index assignments, slice assignments, or methods like `list.append` and `list.extend`. <!--SR:!2024-07-11,1,159-->

 How to create empty and non-empty dictionaries?
 &#10;